mojomast/scoreboardussy/README-0.5beta.md

 4) Open Display view (#/display)
 - QR appears in the bottom-left corner
-- Scan with Mon-Pacing; it will call /plan and /event
+- Scan with Mon-Pacing; it will call /match and /timer (token in Authorization: Bearer ...)

 ## Compatibility
 - Existing scoreboard features remain intact; new features are modular and opt-in